-- 5. Install the new battery with the positive sign (+) (sign showing). - 6.
-Replace the battery cover and the screw that hold it in place.
+- 6. Install the new battery with the positive sign (+) sign down (not showing). - 7.
+Replace the battery cover and the screws that hold it in place. - 8.
+Align the screw holes in the back cover with those in the calculator, then snap the back cover onto the calculator.
+Replace the screws.